The Woodpecker tapestry is woven in one size: 47″x29″. See tapestry description below.

 To order: select quantity and click on the red Add to Cart button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.

 Here is the Woodpecker tapestry by William Morris without the original verse.
 Thus its shape is less slim.

 The woodpecker in the tree with another bird and the fruit represents the Italian king Picus in a fable by Ovid.
 Picus was turned into a woodpecker by the sorceress Circe because she was jealous of the king’s love for his wife.
 William Morris designed and originally wove this tapestry on a high warp loom installed in his bedroom in 1885.

 The verse is featured in his Verses for Pictures from “Poems of the Way”: